 Bake.
 You'll need to keep the oven temperature low and keep an eye on the granola as the oats can get too dark which will result in a bitter taste.
 If you don't need the oven immediately afterwards for another recipe, turn the heat off and leave the granola to cool in the oven.
 Once thoroughly cool, it will store well in an airtight container for 1-2 weeks.

-At home, we often use this low sugar granola as a crunchy topping - for example with yogurt and fruit, and on these healthy oat pancakes.
+We often use this low sugar granola as a crunchy topping - for example with yogurt and fruit for breakfast, and on these healthy oat pancakes.
 It adds a lovely flavour and texture, and the healthy wholegrain carbs will keep you fuller for longer.
 Of course if you add milk to it, it will soften, so eat your healthy granola immediately if you enjoy it crunchy.

 Frequently asked questions